Data Mapper Component

 Configure the Second Text Field Component

-Add a second Text Field for the end-user to input their last name.
+Configure a second Text Field component so your end-user can enter their last name.

 1. Drag and drop a second Text Field component onto your canvas, placing it below the firstName Text Field component.